+ CTY Emerging Scholars

 The 25-week program—a partnership between CTY and Baltimore City Public Schools—grew out of CTY’s recognition that its traditional means of using above-grade-level testing to identify students for its gifted programs was not reaching Baltimore students who have the capacity and motivation to learn, but may not have had the academic opportunities that would prepare them for these types of tests.

 In 2014, CTY debuted the Baltimore Emerging Scholars Program in two city schools.
-This year, the program has grown to include 500 second-, third-, and fourth-graders from 16 city schools.
-Plans are in the works to add a fifth-grade curriculum, and a summer skill-builder workshop for younger students.
+This year, the program has grown to include 700 second-, third-, fourth, and fifth-graders from 21 city schools.
+CTY will also host a free six-week program for younger students in city schools again next summer.

 “We are helping city schools meet their mission of serving every student, while fulfilling CTY’s mission of reaching students who may be underserved because of their schools’ resource limitations,” said Amy Shelton, CTY’s interim executive director and director of research, who leads the CTY Baltimore Emerging Scholars Program.

-Participating schools’ teachers and principals recommend students for the program.
+Participating schools select students with high academic potential to participate in the program.
 Once students have successfully finished a course, they may be given the opportunity to enroll in a CTY course.
-So far, 19 scholars have gone on to participate in CTY programs, and have thrived alongside peers who entered through the traditional route.
+So far, 41 scholars have gone on to participate in CTY Summer Programs, and have thrived alongside peers who entered through the traditional route.

 Second-graders taking the Shaping Our World: Early Architecture course are learning about geometry, polyominoes, and scale drawing; they spent a recent class planning a new school playground.
 Meanwhile, fourth-graders in the To Infinity and Beyond: Space and Astronomy course are learning about gravity, black holes, and Kepler’s laws of planetary motion.
 The lessons aim to build students’ critical-thinking skills and knowledge of advanced concepts and their real-world applications.
 CTY provides the curriculum and training for city schools teachers.
 The program is free to families.